unicode-org/icu/icu4c/source/tools/tzcode/readme.txt

   tzcode2003a.tar.gz      98 KB        3/24/2003     2:32:00 PM
   tzdata2003a.tar.gz      132 KB       3/24/2003     2:32:00 PM

-ICU only uses the tzcodeYYYYV.tar.gz and tzdataYYYYV.tar.gz files, where YYYY is the year and V is the version letter ('a'...'z').
+ICU only uses the tzdataYYYYV.tar.gz files, where YYYY is the year and V is the version letter ('a'...'z').

+This directory has partial contents of tzcode checked into ICU

 ----------------------------------------------------------------------
 HOWTO

-0. Generate Makefile

-        ( cd ../.. ; CONFIG_FILES=tools/tzcode/Makefile CONFIG_HEADERS= sh config.status )
+0. Note, these instructions will only work on POSIX type systems.

 1. Obtain the current versions of tzdataYYYYV.tar.gz (aka `tzdata') from the FTP site given above.
 Either manually download or use wget:

    $ cd {path_to}/icu/source/tools/tzcode
-   $ wget "ftp://elsie.nci.nih.gov/pub/tz*.tar.gz"
+   $ wget "ftp://elsie.nci.nih.gov/pub/tzdata*.tar.gz"

-2. Unpack tzdata directly into the directory tzcode:
+2. copy only one tzdata*.tar.gz file into the icu/source/data/in/ directory (you may have to create this directory)

-   $ tar xzvf tzdata*.tar.gz

    *** Make sure you only have ONE FILE named tzdata*.tar.gz in the
        directory.
-   *** Do NOT delete the tzdata*.tar.gz file.

-   The Makefile looks in the current directory to determine the version of Olson data it is building by looking for tzdata*.tar.gz.

-3. Build:

-   $ make icu_data

-4. Copy the data files to the correct location in the ICU4C/ICU4J source trees:

-   $ cp zoneinfo.txt ../../data/misc/
-   $ cp ZoneMetaData.java {path_to}/icu4j/src/com/ibm/icu/impl

-5. Rebuild ICU:

-   $ cd ../..
-   $ {*make}
+3. Build ICU normally.
+You will see a notice "updating zoneinfo.txt..."

-6. Don't forget to check in the new zoneinfo.txt (from its location at {path_to}/icu/source/data/misc/zoneinfo.txt) into CVS.
+4. For ICU maintainers, don't forget to check in the new zoneinfo.txt (from its location at {path_to}/icu/source/data/misc/zoneinfo.txt) into CVS.